Gem Commonly Confused with Emeralds

 Tsavorite – A type of garnets with a very specific color of garnets, and can come very close to emeralds based on color alone.
 However, they are fundamentally different from garnets because they have a much simpler crystal structure.
 In other words; they do not split light that passes through them, formally referred to as being singly refractive.
 Emeralds do split light as it passes through the gem.

-Despite very similar colors, and hardness, these gems are not very likely to be sold as emeralds because of how rare and valuable Tsavorite garnets are (large pieces go straight to auction houses).
+Despite having very similar colors, and hardness, these gems are not very likely to be sold as emeralds because of how rare and valuable Tsavorite garnets are (large pieces go straight to auction houses).

 Potentially Similar Colors